Best TV Streaming Service 2014

 - Software features

-McAfee Internet Security Suite is provided with a 12 months’ free subscription (usually £49.99) with all Sky broadband packages.
+Sky bundles also offer McAfee Internet Security Suite with a 12 months’ free subscription (usually £49.99) with all Sky broadband packages.
 Having the latest in security software means your computer will be protected from online viruses, spam, spyware, and hackers, so you can surf the web with confidence.

 The security software also receives constant information on new threats, scams and viruses.
 For ultimate peace of mind, McAfee’s child-friendly filters also protect the little ones when they are online.